A short description

 The Boulton Paul P97B was one of the tenders for F18/40.
 It was a big twin-boom design powered by two Napier Sabre engines.
-Armament was a type-A four gun turret as used on the Defiant along with two forward-firing 20mm cannon.
+Armament was a type-A four-gun turret as used on the Defiant along with two forward-firing 20mm cannons.
 Quite similar in layout to the US Northrop P-61 Black Widow night-fighter.

 During the night-blitz of the winter of 1940-41 the Defiant turret-fighter did achieve some successes, many in a no-allowance shooting scenario but the new Bristol Beaufighter, with its on-board interception radar, had a better rate of interceptions.
 Although there were plans to fit Beaufighters with turrets, and prototypes were flown, these plans were dropped and production was concentrated on the version with only forward-firing armament.
 Over the course of that winter of 1940 - 41 British interest in developing the no-allowance shooting method faded and disappeared.
 The Defiant continued in the night-fighter role until the spring of 1942.
-It was noted that although radar-equipped Beaufighters were more likely to make an interception, once an enemy bomber was sighted a Defiant more likely to bring down an enemy bomber, even though it did not have the heavy cannon armament of the Beaufighter.
-This was because the Defiant was better able to keep the enemy bomber in view once it started taking evasive action. ³
+It was noted that although radar-equipped Beaufighters were far more likely to make an interception, once an enemy bomber was sighted a Defiant was more likely to go on to shoot it down, even though it did not have the heavy cannon armament of the Beaufighter.
+This was because the Defiant, approaching from below, was better able to keep the enemy bomber in view once it started taking evasive action. ³

 It was in Germany instead that upward shooting was developed to its full combat potential as a weapon of the Luftwaffe night-fighter force.
 Here it does not seem to have been the result of any official development, rather it was a series of one-off trials by individual pilots and armament technicians that led to its adoption.

 In the 1950s, the use of upward-firing weapons was once again briefly considered for British fighters.
 The Fireflash, Firestreak and Red Top guided missile projects had fallen behind schedule and the Royal Aircraft Establishment (RAE) proposed mounting a battery of upward-firing recoilless guns (similar to the British Army's WOMBAT) in a jet fighter.
-An alternative design mounted a pair of upward-firing 30 mm Aden cannon.
-The aim was to approach the attacking bomber from the rear and 200 foot (60 metres) below to unleash the recoilless guns in a salvo (or fire the cannon).
-Infra-red sights were to be provided for use at night or bad weather.
-By using upward firing weapons it was hoped to avoid the fighter having to slow-down or turn to avoid collision with the target, thus maintaining speed.
+An alternative design mounted a pair of upward-firing 30 mm Aden cannons.
+The aim was to approach the attacking bomber from the rear and 200 feet (60 metres) below to unleash the recoilless guns in a salvo (or fire the cannon).
+Infra-red sights were to be provided for use at night or in bad weather.
+By using upward-firing weapons it was hoped to avoid the fighter having to slow down or turn to avoid collision with the target, thus maintaining speed.
 The RAE design was sent out to British manufacturers designing the next generation of jet interceptors as an example of the type of aircraft they were considering.

-The Royal Aircraft Establishment's idea for a fast interceptor featured a battery of 16 to 25 upward firing recoilless weapons in the rear of the fuselage.
-An alternative was to have upward firing 30 mm Aden cannon.
+The Royal Aircraft Establishment's idea for a fast interceptor featured a battery of 16 to 25 upward-firing recoilless weapons in the rear of the fuselage.
+An alternative was to have upward-firing 30 mm Aden cannons.
 These weapons systems were seen as an alternative or supplement to guided missiles.

 ¹ The Bristol Bagshot prototype suffered from alarming flexing of the wings which caused the Bristol design staff to go away and design a very strong wing.
 This found use in the Bristol Bombay transport/bomber which had a small production run and proved a valuable asset in World War Two.
 The wing was then developed and used in the post-war Bristol Freighter / Superfreighter.

 ² I've had some people express doubts about the fact that the Defiant's guns could be fired by the pilot - Can I just point out this quote from the Defiant Pilot's Notes (AP1592B) - Section 1 Paragraph 2: "The control column is operated in the normal way and is mounted on the forward edge of the pilot's seat.
-The spade-grip is of standard type and incorporating a brake operating level (47) , and a gun-firing push-button (48) for use when the gun-firing control is taken over by the pilot."
-The numbers 47 + 48 refer to numbers on the associated diagram of the pilots cockpit.
+The spade-grip is of standard type and incorporating a brake operating lever (47), and a gun-firing push-button (48) for use when the gun-firing control is taken over by the pilot.".
+The numbers 47 + 48 refer to numbers on the associated diagram of the pilot's cockpit.
 The turret had a switch to transfer control of firing the guns to the pilot.
-This link <click here> takes you to an on-line copy of the Defiant Pilots notes on the WWW2 aircraft .net forum (you'll have to register to view it).
+This link <click here> takes you to an online copy of the Defiant Pilots notes on the WWW2 aircraft .net forum (you'll have to register to view it).
 If you look at this RAF training film on youtube at the link here <click here> you can see the three-position switch clearly marked "Pilot- Off - Gunner".

 For details of the many remarkable designs covered in F9/37, F11/37, F22/39 and F18/40 can I recommend "British Secret Projects: Fighters & Bombers 1935-1950" by Tony Buttler ISBN 1 85780 179 2 It was published by Midland Counties Publishing (an imprint of Ian Allan Publishing).